 Brett Weiss literally wrote the book on bankruptcy law, co-authoring the LexisNexis-published Chapter 11 for Individual Debtors.
-An Honors graduate of the University of Maryland School of Law, he is a nationally known bankruptcy attorney representing individuals and businesses in complex liquidation (Chapter 7) and reorganization cases (Chapter 13, Chapter 11, and the Small Business Reorganization Act).
+An Honors graduate of the University of Maryland School of Law, he is a nationally known bankruptcy attorney representing individuals and businesses in complex liquidation and and reorganization cases (Chapter 7, Chapter 13, Chapter 11, and the Small Business Reorganization Act).

 With nearly 40 years of experience representing individual and corporate debtors and creditors in all phases of a bankruptcy case, Brett is dedicated to solving his clients’ most challenging problems.

-Brett Weiss has been involved in a number of consumer and business bankruptcy cases of first impression, and he has lectured thousands of lawyers on a variety of bankruptcy topics, including Chapter 11 and the Small Business Reorganization Act reorganizations and Chapter 7 liquidations.
+Brett Weiss has been involved in a number of consumer and business bankruptcy cases of first impression, and he has lectured to thousands of lawyers on a variety of bankruptcy topics, including Chapter 11 and the Small Business Reorganization Act reorganizations and Chapter 7 liquidations.
 He has spoken before the National Conference of Bankruptcy Judges, the American Bankruptcy Institute, the National Association of Chapter Thirteen Trustees, the National Association of Consumer Bankruptcy Attorneys, the Maryland Bankruptcy Bar Association, and the Maryland State Bar Association, among others.

 Brett has twice testified before Congress on bankruptcy, student loan, and credit issues and before the Bankruptcy Rules Committee and the Consumer Financial Protection Bureau.
 He recently served on the American Bankruptcy Institute’s Individual Chapter 11 Task Force and is on the Editorial Board of the Consumer Bankruptcy Journal and the Maryland State Bar Consumer Bankruptcy Section Council.